cutty225/MauiFormsControls/README.md

-# XamarinFormsControls
+# MAUIFormsControls
-A set of Xamarin.Forms controls

-## Sponsoring

-If you like this library and use it a lot, consider sponsoring me.
-Anything helps and encourages me to keep going.

-See here for details: https://github.com/sponsors/dotMorten
+A fork of dotmorten/XamarinFormsControls for MAUI / Dotnet 6.0 Compatability

 ### Controls